The need to be right is an unhealthy perspective that can wreak havoc on your personal and professional life.

 Maybe it’s a coworker who is angling for a promotion that you’re competing for who will be more than happy to use that mistake against you.

-The need to be right can become a habit if you’re spending 40+ hours a week making sure you’re covering yourself so you don’t get blamed and fired for the mistake of someone else because they don’t want to admit their own mistakes.
+Your need to be right can become a habit if you’re spending 40+ hours a week making sure you’re covering yourself so you don’t get blamed and fired for someone else’s mistake.

-People with mental health issues like an anxiety disorder may feel the need to always be right as a way to keep things in their mind and life plain and predictable.
+If you have a mental health issue like an anxiety disorder, you may feel the need to always be right as a way to keep things in your mind and life plain and predictable.

 Significant disruption and unexpected surprises can be upsetting and trigger mental unwellness.